 Or perhaps you finally want to lose that spare tire you’ve been carrying since college.

-Could it be you want to run your first 10k or get back into shape for skiing?
+Could it be that you want to run your first 10k or get back into shape for skiing?

 At the end of the day, you’re going to need to define your goals.
 Once you’ve made that determination, you’ll be able to pick the perfect exercise routine.